Jump To the Part You Need

 Worldwide political unrest is another factor that may cause concern.
 Understanding the level of influence this may have on China’s economy is hard.
 Certain economists believe political changes such as Brexit may open up opportunities for China.
 An independent UK may become a stronger partner to China and help the country’s economy.
 Alternatively, the UK leaving the EU may make it harder for China to access the EU market.

 Another of the possible Chinese economic threats comes in the form of other countries.
-Asia is continuing to see rising manufacturing levels.
+Asia is continuing to see rising lean manufacturing levels.
 Traditionally, China has been able to compete on price.
-However, many alternative Asian countries can now beat China when it comes to value.
-This may not concern China too much, as the country wants to move away from being a low-cost manufacturing nation.
+However, many alternative Asian countries can now beat China when it comes to just in time manufacturing value.
+This may not concern China too much, as the country wants to move away from being a low-cost lean manufacturing nation.
 However, if the transitioning economy hits turbulence, a rise in the number of competitors would start to cause concern.

 State Investment Projects to Improve the Country Economy-Wise